hantswilliams/HHA_504_2023/WK3/assignment3.md

 ### **Instructions**:

 #### **1. Data Exploration and Analysis**:
-- Import pricing transparency datasets from at least two different hospital systems into a Pandas DataFrame.
+1.1 Import pricing transparency datasets from at least two different hospital systems into a Pandas DataFrame.
+You can use one of the examples provided in the WK3/data folder, or try finding a hospital on your own.
+The google search approach I used to find these ones was: `{hospital name} price transparency machine readible` - replacing hospital name with the name of the hospital you want to find data for.
+There will typically be a page that contains download links for a .CSV, .JSON, or .XLS(X) file.
   - Conduct a basic exploratory analysis using Python, focusing on aspects such as data distribution, missing values, and basic statistics.
   - Document any captivating insights or observations derived from your analysis.
-  - Expection is to have at least basic descriptive statistics for numerical columns, and frequency counts for categorical columns
+  - My expection is to have at least basic descriptive statistics for numerical columns, and frequency counts for categorical columns

 #### **2. SQLite Database Operations**:
-- Establish a local SQLite database.
+2.1 Create a local SQLite database called `health.db`

-- Implement the `to_sql` function from Pandas to transfer your DataFrame's data into the SQLite database.
+2.2 *Manual table creation*: Manually create a table (schema) using `CREATE TABLE` SQL query.
+The table should contain at least 5 columns.
+Please have at least two columns be numerical columns, and two columns should be categorical (string) columns.
+Then write at least one `INSERT INTO` SQL query to populate 1 or 2 rows worth of fake data.

-  - Ensure your tables possess the correct structure and that the data types are correct
+2.3. *Automatic table creation*: Implement the `to_sql` function from Pandas to take the example data from Part 1 of this assignment into the SQLite database.

 #### **(Optional) Dive Deeper with SQL**:
 - Draft at least one custom `select` SQL query to perform a rudimentary analysis on the data within your SQLite database.